chaz-ch/healthie-node-playground/README.md

-# Healthie User Lookup App
+# Healthie Chat Application

-A Node.js application with a React frontend that uses the Healthie API to look up and display user information.
+A NestJS backend with a React frontend that uses the Healthie API to manage user conversations and messages.

 ## Features

-- Search for users by ID
+- **User Lookup** - Search for users by ID via Healthie API
-- Display user information including:
+- **Conversation List** - Display all conversations for a user with pagination
-  - Name
-  - Email
-  - Phone number
-  - Date of birth
-  - Gender
-  - Address
+- **Message Display** - View all messages in a conversation with a text-message style UI
+- **Send Messages** - Send new messages via the input box
+- **Real-time Updates** - New messages appear automatically within 3 seconds using polling
+- **Auto-scroll** - Conversation automatically scrolls to show new messages as they appear
+- **Environment Support** - Supports both production and staging Healthie environments

 ## Prerequisites